Selective machine learning of doubly robust functionals: Numerical experiments

 \section{Numerical experiments}

-In this section, we report simulation results for the setting of primarily interest, where various machine learners are used to form candidate estimators of nuisance parameters.
+In this section, we report simulation results allowing for various machine learners as candidate estimators of nuisance parameters.
 We considered the following machine learning methods.
 For the propensity score model: 1.
 Logistic regression with $l_1$ regularization \citep{lasso,friedman2010regularization}; 2.
 Classification random forests \citep{Breiman2001,ranger}; 3.
-Gradient boosting trees \citep{friedman2001greedy,gbm2019}.
+Gradient boosting trees \citep{friedman2001greedy,gbm2019}; 4.
+Super learner \citep{van2011targeted}.
 For the outcome model: 1.
-Lasso \citep{lasso,friedman2010regularization}; 2.
-Regression random forests \citep{Breiman2001,ranger}; 3.
-Gradient boosting trees.
+Lasso; 2.
+Regression random forests; 3.
+Gradient boosting trees; 4.
+Super learner.
 Data were generated from